Skamaniak/TodoistChromeExtension/README.md

 You can customise the templates as you will, each one of them has multiple parameters.
 To see all available parameters, hover over the question mark icon in the Options dialogue.

 ## How to use
 Simple, just click the plugin icon on the plugin Chrome toolbar and that's it.
-Icon should indicate whether the task creation worked.
+Icon should indicate whether the task creation succeeded.
 <br/>
 ![](documentation/taskCreation.gif "Task creation")
 <br/>